- Home

 When cancer won’t go away

-Some people’s cancer may be advanced when they are first diagnosed.
+Some people’s cancer may be at a late stage when they are first diagnosed.
 For others, the cancer may have spread or come back (recurred) after treatment.
-Advanced cancer means the cancer is unlikely to be cured, but it can often be managed.
+Advanced cancer means the cancer is unlikely to be cured, but it can often be controlled for months or, sometimes, years.

-Some people live with advanced cancer as a chronic illness for many years, so there may not be much difference in your caring role immediately.
-For others, your responsibilities as a carer are likely to increase and may become more complex almost overnight.
+Some people live with advanced cancer as a chronic illness for a long time, so there may not be much difference in your caring role immediately.
+Other people may feel very unwell, so your responsibilities as a carer are likely to increase and may become more complex almost overnight.
 This may give you little time to adjust to the new situation.

-Caring for someone with advanced cancer can feel overwhelming.
+How you might feel – Caring for someone with advanced cancer can feel overwhelming.
 You may be trying to support the person, while coming to terms with the diagnosis yourself.
-You may be experiencing a range of strong emotions such as denial, fear, anger, sadness and grief.
+You may be experiencing a range of strong emotions such as denial, fear, anger, sadnessand grief.
 A diagnosis of advanced cancer also means living with uncertainty about what lies ahead, and this can be challenging.

-As well as having to manage your own emotions, you may also have to tell other family members and friends.
+Family and friends – As well as having to manage your own emotions, you may also have to tell other family members and friends.
 This can be time-consuming and difficult, and their reactions may add to your distress.
-Use text messages, email, blogs or social networking sites, or write one letter and send copies to people.
-If you need support, talk to your GP or the hospital social worker, or call Cancer Council 13 11 20.
+Use text messages, email, blogs or social media, or write one letter and send copies to people.
+If you need support, talk to your GP or a hospital social worker, or call Cancer Council 13 11 20.

 For more on this, see Living with advanced cancer, Palliative care, Facing end of life, and listen to our podcast series The Thing About Advanced Cancer.